Honeymooning on a Cruise? Why not have your Wedding Ceremony on board also!

 In a nutshell, a Civil Marriage Celebrant is there to write your ceremony (with a little advice from you!), conduct the ceremony and ensure all legalities are covered.
 Of course, that's the simplified version.

-Upon booking with me, we would complete your 'Notice of Intended Marriage' (NOIM) form, which must be done no earlier than 18 months and no later than one month prior to the ceremony taking place.
+Upon booking with me, we would complete your 'Notice of Intended Marriage' (NOIM) form, which must be done no earlier than 18 months and no later than one month and one day prior to the ceremony taking place.

 (As a matter of interest, there is no such thing as a Marriage Licence in Australia.)